 The screen space and generous pixel density offered by ~32″ ‘4K’ models makes them very attractive for a multitude of uses.
 The Gigabyte AORUS FI32U is one such offering, focusing on a high refresh rate gaming experience for both PCs and games consoles like the PS5 and Xbox Series X. The monitor has the signature sharp-lined styling of the series, with a weighty powder-coated metal stand providing firm footing.
 The top and side bezels are dual-stage, with a slim panel border flush with the rest of the screen.
 And a slim hard plastic outer part.
 The OSD (On Screen Display) is controlled by a joystick facing downwards beneath the central logo on the bottom bezel.

-A 31.5″ 3840 x 2150 (‘4K’ UHD) IPS-type panel is used, most likely the Innolux M315DCA-K7B AAS (Azimuthal Anchoring Switch) panel.
+A 31.5″ 3840 x 2160 (‘4K’ UHD) IPS-type panel is used, most likely the Innolux M315DCA-K7B AAS (Azimuthal Anchoring Switch) panel.
 Other aspects of note include a light or very light matte anti-glare screen surface, 1000:1 static contrast ratio and 178° horizontal and vertical viewing angles.
-The monitor can run at up to 144Hz, with Adaptive-Sync supported and an assumed 48 – 144Hz VRR range plus LFC.
-We expect both AMD FreeSync and Nvidia’s ‘G-SYNC Compatible Mode’ to feature, but at time of writing the monitor isn’t yet certified for these.
-10-bit (8-bit + FRC) colour is supported, whilst a flicker-free WLED backlight provides a 350 cd/m² typical maximum luminance and 95% DCI-P3 colour gamut.
+The monitor can run at up to 144Hz, with Adaptive-Sync supported including AMD FreeSync Premium Pro.
+With a 48 – 144Hz VRR range plus LFC.
+10-bit (8-bit + FRC) colour is supported, whilst a flicker-free WLED backlight provides a 350 cd/m² typical maximum luminance and 90% DCI-P3 colour gamut.
 The monitor is ‘Eyesafe’ certified by TÜV Rheinland, so includes technology which shifts the blue peak to a less energetic wavelength and reduces the magnitude of the peak to aid viewing comfort.
 VESA DisplayHDR 400 support is included.
 Allowing the monitor to respond to HDR10 content with its fairly generous gamut, 10-bit colour processing and a peak luminance of 400 cd/m²+.
 This is a basic HDR level that doesn’t necessitate local dimming or particularly high luminance by HDR standards.
+This model includes an edge-lit 16 dimming zone solution for HDR, providing a slight situational edge in contrast.